Espruino-Tooling/espruino-documentation/docs/device-controller/CustomDevice/getting-started.md

 }
 ```

-2. From here you can use the `UART.write()` method to write directly to the device using the espruino commands.
+2. From here you can use the `UART.write()` method to write directly to the device using the espruino commands or use the built in methods such as `device.Pin.analogOn('D1',0.5)`.

 ```javascript
 export class MyNewDevice extends DeviceController {